 7. Keep moving – Similar to your warm-up, end your gardening session with some gentle stretches or a short walk.
 Take a warm bath or shower to help prevent next-day soreness.

 If your aches and pains continue to linger for more than 48 hours, a physical therapist can help.
 Our therapists can show you techniques to help you modify garden activities so you can continue to enjoy them all season without pain.
 Make sure to request an appointment or FREE Screen below!

 Request an Appointment:

-Take your first steps towards a pain free summer and request an appointment today!
-Our licensed therapists will work one-on-one with you to develop a customized treatment plan in a setting that works best for you - In-clinic, via our new Teletherapy service, or in-home.
+Take your first steps towards a pain-free season and request an appointment today!
+Our licensed therapists will work one-on-one with you to develop a customized treatment plan in a setting that works best for you - In-clinic, via Teletherapy, or in-home.